-Firmly Konom suppressed any outward show of the joy these words stirred in him.
-After a few moments of silence, he said, “Well, child, you’re right that knowing the Chari-King and the world of enchantments wouldn’t take away your troubles.
+After pondering her words a moment, Konom replied reassuringly, “You’re not a bit foolish, child.
+You’re right that knowing the Chari-King and the world of enchantments wouldn’t take away your troubles.
 But you need not feel alone either.
 They aren’t gone.
 Folk have simply forgotten how to look for them.”

 Now Konom allowed himself a smile as he nodded.
 “Yes, my dear.
 I know him; I have spent all my life in his service.”